 Lost ‘n Found Yoga is a welcoming community of yoga and Pilates practitioners with two locations in the Niagara Region.
-Our large, multi-room studio is located in the Grantham Plaza at the corner of Scott St. and Vine St. in St. Catharines, and our beautiful and intimate 1-room studio is at 96 Jarvis St. in Fort Erie.
+Our large, multi-room studio is located in the Grantham Plaza at the corner of Scott St. and Vine St. in St. Catharines.
 We have over 2,000 students who call Lost ‘n Found Yoga home, with more than 700 visits per week on average.
-It’s a busy operation with 7 beautiful practice rooms, over 35 instructors and 120+ weekly classes.
+It’s a busy operation with 7 beautiful practice rooms, over 35 instructors and 100+ weekly classes.
 All are welcome, from those who are new to yoga or Pilates and can’t touch their toes, to others who are lifelong practitioners and can stand on their head.
 We are unpretentious, down-to-earth, and easy-going.
 We hope you make Lost ‘n Found Yoga your home too!

 Our vision at Lost ‘n Found Yoga is twofold.
 First and foremost, we want to dispel the myths of yoga in order to make the practice accessible to everyone, regardless of age, ability and personal ideology.
 Second, we want to cross the bounds of traditional yoga and use yoga as a tool to help support the mental and emotional health of Niagara residents.